 None.
 This course is designed to accommodate both absolute beginners, and students who have prior writing experience.

 Students are asked to bring laptops to class.
 Summer Academy at UGA is not responsible for keeping track of students' personal belongings, and is not liable for anything that gets lost or broken.
 If you are not able to bring a laptop, let us know at email@example.com and we will work with you to provide a laptop.
 We will have notebooks and pens available for use, but students are welcome to bring their own writing notebooks to camp if they wish.
-A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.
+A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.